t-donnenfeld/todo-app/README.md

 ![DB model](DBModel.png)

-To complete the exercise please implement all missing classes and functionalities in order to be able to store and retrieve information about tasks and their categories.
-Once you are ready, please send it to me (ie link to your git repository) before  our interview.
+Once you are ready, please send me **link to your git repository** which contains complete solution